cryptlex/lexactivator-dart/README.md

 ## Getting Started

-The first thing you need to do is either embed the Product.dat file in your app using the `SetProductData()` function or set the absolute path of the file using `SetProductFile()` function.
+The first thing you need to do is to embed the Product.dat file in your app using the `SetProductData()` function.
 The next thing you need to do is to set the product id of your application in your code using `SetProductId()` function.
 It sets the id of the product you will be adding licensing to.

 ```dart
 void initializeLexActivator() {